Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

 \subsection{Discussion}

-At the final stage of preparation of the present paper several interesting papers related to the issue of gravitational wave production during first order phase transition appeared.
+At the final stage of preparation of the present paper several interesting articles related to the issue of gravitational wave production during first order phase transition appeared.
 Ref.~\cite{Baldes:2018} presents an interesting analysis of the GW spectra within the SU(2)cSM also taking into account dark matter relic abundance constraints, assuming different production mechanisms and includes the effect of astrophysical foregrounds.
 The results confirm that the GW signal is expected to be very strong and observable by LISA.
 Note that our study supplies evidence for the assumption made in ref.~\cite{Baldes:2018} that it is enough to study the phase transition along the $\f$ direction only.
-Ref.~\cite{Kanemura:2018} discusses the possibility of constraining the fundamental parameters of theoretical models by measurements of gravitational wave signals complementarily to accelerator experiments (see also ref.~\cite{Figueroa:2018} on similar topic), also within models with classical scale invariance.
+Ref.~\cite{Kanemura:2018} discusses the possibility of constraining the fundamental parameters of theoretical models by measurements of gravitational wave signals complementarily to accelerator experiments (see also refs.~\cite{Figueroa:2018, Alves:2018} on similar topic), also within models with classical scale invariance.
 This possibility also shows the necessity of pursuing the effort of providing reliable theoretical predictions.
 Finally, ref.~\cite{Ellis:2018} discusses the role of false-vacuum-energy-induced inflation, relevant for the cases with large supercooling, for the possibility of completing the phase transition.
 In the context of classically conformal models it is noted that if a period of inflation is present, the transition can still be successfully completed and moreover, the plasma can be diluted sufficiently for the bubble-wall collisions to be an effective source of GW.
-However, this requires very low nucleation temperature, $T_n\lesssim 10$\ MeV, which we do not find in our case (we do not consider the possibility of vacuum-induce inflation, though).
-It is also underlined that the results of numerical simulations on which formulas used to evaluate GW spectrum are based, require the phase transition to last sufficiently long to be reliable.
+However, this requires very low nucleation temperature, $T_n\lesssim 10$\ MeV, which we do not find in our case.
+We have checked for our benchmark point the influence of including the vacuum energy, in addition to the radiation energy, in eq.~\eqref{eq:nucleation-temp} for the nucleation temperature.
+We have found a change in $T_n$ around $0.5\g$ and the resulting changes in $\beta_*/H$ and $\alpha$ within our numerical errors.
+Thus, implementing the results of ref.~\cite{Ellis:2018} would not change our results significantly.
+In ref.~\cite{Ellis:2018} it is also underlined that the results of numerical simulations on which formulas used to evaluate GW spectrum from sound waves are based, require the source for gravitational waves to last sufficiently long to be reliable.
 It is not the case in the models studied in ref.~\cite{Ellis:2018} and this may also apply to the present analysis.